-In view of the loss suffered by the Company during FY23, the Board of Directors expresses its inability to is not recommend any dividend for the financial year ended 31 March 2023.
+In view of the loss suffered by the Company during FY24, the Board of Directors expresses its inability to recommend any dividend for the financial year ended 31 March 2024.

 DEBT SERVICING:

 Your Company has met all obligations towards repayment of principal and interest on all loans availed from time to time.